-Eleni is the assistant director of the First-Year Success Center, and is managing the center’s Game Changers program for first-generation freshmen as well as the center’s overall outreach and marketing efforts.
+Eleni is an assistant director of the First-Year Success Center, and is managing the center’s outreach and marketing efforts as well as the Center's VIP Suite (sophomore) and Transfer coaching programs.

 Eleni has spent more than 20 years working in higher education with a focus on financial aid and student success initiatives.
 She has a passion for working with diverse students, especially first-generation and former foster care college students, and she has published an article in the Journal of Student Affairs, "Former Foster Care Youth: Experiences in the Pursuit of Higher Education."

 Originally from Texas, Eleni earned a Bachelor of Arts in Sociology degree with a minor in Communications from the University of Texas at Arlington.
 She then went on to earn a master’s degree in Student Affairs in Higher Education from Colorado State University.